 - Easy to take off

 - Sizing runs small

-- Less well-suited to bustier women
+- Less well-suited to bustier ladies

 Smartwool PhD Seamless Racerback

-Best for Winter Hiking
+Great For Winter Hiking

 A truly high-end sports bra, the Smartwool Seamless Racerback is a great choice for winter hikes and alpine ascents as it offers comfort, insulation, and support in one package.

 Just like the Brooks Fiona, Smartwool’s Seamless Racerback boasts an outer shell and an inner lining.
 But instead of polyester, Smartwool’s lining is made from merino wool, giving it the edge as regards effective moisture wicking and thermo-regulation.

 In winter, the Seamless Racerback’s double layers and wool blend provide extra insulation, which comes in mightily handy in especially frigid temperatures.
 The trade-off, as you might expect, is its performance in warmer weather, when that extra lining and wool fabric is likely to have you working up a sweat in a hurry.